vkrpeesu/homefun/README.md

 # Homefun Skeleton

 Python aid for completing the Gamescrafters Homefun series.
-Knowingly incomplete functions are marked `# TODO`, but know that completing these functions will not be enough for the later homefuns.
-You are encouraged to change the code as you see fit.
+Incomplete functions are marked `# TODO`, but just completing these functions will not be enough for the later Homefuns.
+You are encouraged to change any module as you see fit.

 ## Requirements